rasika-lokhande/fetchbot/README.md

 # FetchBot: Autonomous Semantic Search & Retrieval

-FetchBot is a ROS2-based robotics framework that enables a robot to locate objects in a household environment using natural language commands.
+FetchBot is a ROS2-based robotics project that enables a robot to locate objects in a household environment using natural language commands.
 Unlike traditional search robots that rely on random exploration, FetchBot uses **Behavior Trees**, **Large Language Models (GPT-4o-mini)**, and **Vision-Language Models (CLIP)** to perform "semantic search"—finding objects based on where they are statistically most likely to be located.

 ## 🌟 Overview